Hilleberg Anjan 2

 Ease of use:

 After setting up the tent in its different variations in my backyard I found the Anjan 2 to be pretty much a no-brainer on trail.
-The shelter itself is very straightforward and for the most part simple to get an optimal pitch on trail regardless of what conditions I was in or terrain I was on.
+The shelter itself is very straightforward and for the most part simple to get an optimal pitch on trail regardless of what conditions I was experiencing or terrain I was on.

 If ya read the instruction booklet that comes with the tent itself as well as watch the video above I personally cannot see how one would have much trouble erecting the Anjan.
 I have personally dealt with much worse.